frctl/fractal/docs/project-settings.md

 ```
 ### Template engine

 Which template engine to use to render your documentation pages.
-See the [template engines documentation](/docs/engines/overview.md) for more options and details on how to implement a custom engine if your desired template language is not supported out of the box.
+Fractal uses [Handlebars](http://handlebarsjs.com) by default, but you can use many others by installing the appropriate adapter.
+See the [template engines documentation](/docs/engines/overview.md) for more information.

 ```js
 fractal.set('docs.engine', 'handlebars');
 ```
-* **Choices:** `handlebars | nunjucks | mustache`
-* **Default:** `handlebars`

 ### File extension